This practice note is the Law Society’s view of good practice in this area. It is not legal advice.

 Practice notes are issued by the Law Society for the use and benefit of its members.
 They represent the Law Society’s view of good practice in a particular area.
 They are not intended to be the only standard of good practice that solicitors can follow.
 You are not required to follow them but doing so will make it easier to account to oversight bodies for your actions.

 Practice notes are not legal advice, nor do they necessarily provide a defence to complaints of misconduct or of inadequate professional service.
 While care has been taken to ensure that they are accurate, up to date and useful, the Law Society will not accept any legal liability in relation to them.

 For queries or comments on this practice note contact the Law Society’s Practice Advice Service.

-Those which are particularly relevant in this context are as follow:
+Those which are particularly relevant in this context are as follows:

-- Uphold the rule of law and the proper administration of justice;
+- uphold the constitutional principle of the rule of law and the proper administration of justice

-- Comply with your legal and regulatory obligations and deal with your regulators and ombudsmen in an open, timely and co-operative manner; and
+- comply with your legal and regulatory obligations and deal with your regulators and ombudsmen in an open, timely and co-operative manner

-As detailed below, chapter 4 which pertains to client confidentiality and chapter 5 which pertains to your relationship with the court are particularly relevant when responding to financial crime investigations.
+As detailed below, the sections pertaining to client confidentiality and your relationship with the court are particularly relevant when responding to financial crime investigations.